DevExpress-Examples/asp-net-web-forms-grid-lookup-change-the-displayed-text-when-all-rows-are-selected/Readme.md

     ```

-2. On the client, handle the [ASPxClientGridLookup.EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridLookup.EndCallback) event and specify a custom text if the flag returns true value.
+2. On the client, handle the [ASPxClientGridLookup.EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridLookup.EndCallback) event and specify a custom text if the flag returns true.

     ```js